ashdavies/talks/2023/07/06/beyond-the-mockery.md

 # Beyond the Mockery
 ## Ash Davies

+^ Speaker introduction...

 ---

-# Legacy
+# Legacy (adj.)
-## adj.

 Denoting or relating to software or hardware that has been superseded but is difficult to replace because of its wide use.

-^ When inheriting a legacy project, it can be tough to know where to start.
+^ Can be tough to know where to start with legacy projects.

 ---

-# Beyond the Mockery: Why Test?

-- 👀 Awareness
-- 🏗 Architecture
-- 💪 Confidence
-- 📖 Documentation
-- 💯 Stability

-^ Awareness: Writing test code at the same time as code that ships gives you a better perspective of edge cases

-^ Architecture: Poor code is often synonymous with poor architecture, and poor testability.

-^ Confidence: Confidence in your tests, means confidence in your code, and confidence in refactoring.

-^ Documentation: Tests documentation often provides better insight into the purpose of domain behaviour.

-^ Stability: Well written unit tests provide robust protection, and early feedback, against regressions.
+# Change

+^ Nothing is permanent, at some point, and you'll need to change something.

+^ Can mean adding a new feature, fixing a bug, or refactoring some code.

+^ How can you be confident about your changes?

 ---

-# Beyond the Mockery
+# Testing

+^ Covering your code with tests can give confidence your changes don't break anything.

+^ Michael Feathers describes this as "Cover and Modify" instead of "Edit and Pray".

+---

+# Testing: Awareness 👀

+^ Writing test code at the same time as production code gives you a better perspective of edge cases.

+---

+# Testing: Architecture 🏗

+^ Poor code is often synonymous with poor architecture, and poor testability.

+---

+# Testing: Confidence 💪

+^ Confidence in your tests, means confidence in your code, and confidence in refactoring.

+---

+# Testing: Documentation 📖

+^ Tests documentation often provides better insight into the purpose of domain behaviour.

+---

+# Testing: Stability 💯

+^ Well written unit tests provide robust protection, and early feedback, against regressions.

+---

-## Testing
+# Testing

-^ Not the goal of this talk to convince you to write tests, but to convince you to write better tests.
+^ Not my goal to convince you to write tests, but to to write better tests.

+^ If you're not interested in writing tests, this talk may not be for you.

 ---